-- 1. Sugiyama et al. (2013: abstract only) reported the effect of CIT on nitric oxide (NO) production by a mouse macrophage-like cell line RAW264 activated with lipopolysaccharide (LPS).
-NO is a pro-inflammatory mediator and plays a role in the protection from pathogens.
+1. Sugiyama et al. (2013: abstract only) reported the effect of CIT on nitric oxide (NO) production by a mouse macrophage-like cell line RAW264 activated with lipopolysaccharide (LPS).
+One of the normal functions of NO is as a pro-inflammatory mediator and it plays a role in the protection from pathogens.
 LPS-induced NO release from RAW264 cells was inhibited by CIT and the transcription and expression of inducible NO synthase (iNOS) by LPS was suppressed by CIT.
-The author concludes that CIT may exert adverse effects in macrophages, indicating immunotoxic effects. - 2.
-A study by Xu et al. (2022) investigated the effect of CIT (0, 60, 80, 240 and 270 $\mu$ mol/L) on barrier and innate immune functions of the bovine mammary epithelium using a bovine mammary epithelial cell line (MAC-T).
-CIT exposure for 48 h significantly decreased cell viability in a concentration-dependent manner (p < 0.05) and IL-6 and TGF- $\beta$ expression was downregulated (p < 0.01).
-Authors concluded that the results suggest CIT could potentially modulate barrier and innate immune functions of mammary epithelium. - 3.
-In an in vitro experiment by Islam et al. (2012) CIT inhibited the IL-1 $\beta$ , IL-10, and TNF- $\alpha$ cytokines production in the RAW 264.7 murine macrophage cell line after pre-exposure to different toll-like receptor (TLR) ligands.
+The author concludes that CIT may exert adverse effects in macrophages, indicating immunotoxic effects.

+2. A study by Xu et al. (2022) investigated the effect of CIT (0, 60, 80, 240 and 270 μ mol/L) on barrier and innate immune functions of the bovine mammary epithelium using a bovine mammary epithelial cell line (MAC-T).
+CIT exposure for 48 h significantly decreased cell viability in a concentration-dependent manner (p < 0.05) and IL-6 and TGF- β expression was downregulated (p < 0.01).
+Authors concluded that the results suggest CIT could potentially modulate barrier and innate immune functions of mammary epithelium.

+3. In an in vitro experiment by Islam et al. (2012) CIT (1, 5, or 10 μ g/ml for 6 hours) inhibited the IL-1 β , IL-10, and TNF- α cytokine production in the RAW 264.7 murine macrophage cell line after pre-exposure to different toll-like receptor (TLR) ligands.